project-ida/nuclear-reactions/src/fusion-rates-gamow.md

 Let's also again consider the $^5S$ state for this demonstration.

-We're going to normalise the results so that $U_e = 0$ correspond to the Koonin and Nauenberg rate.
+We're going to normalise the results so that $U_e = 0$ corresponds to the Koonin and Nauenberg rate.
 This is an attempt to combine the best of both worlds by benefiting from the accuracy of Koonin's solution for the unscreened fusion rate and also benefiting from our simple way of including screening.

 ```python